bitmark-inc/docs/bitmark-references/bitmark-sdk/bitmark-sdk-document.md

 # Overview

 The Bitmark property system is an universal property system for conferring the same property rights to digital assets that have long existed for physical assets.
-This system records ownership claims for digital assets as digital property titles known as bitmarks on the Bitmark public blockchain.
+This system records ownership claims for digital assets as digital property titles known as bitmark certificates on the Bitmark public blockchain.
 A digital asset can be any digital object, including files, applications, code, and data.
 In the digital world:

-**digital property = digital asset + bitmark**
+**digital property = digital asset + bitmark certificate (property rights)**

-The Bitmark SDK enables creation, transfer, and authentication of digital properties in the Bitmark property system.
-The SDK's simplified interface allows developers to easily build on the core Bitmark infrastructure by reading from and writing to the Bitmark blockchain.
+For simplicity, *bitmark certificate* is shorten as *bitmark* in SDK design.

+You can work with the Bitmark blockchain to look up Bitmark certificates or even register and transfer digital properties using the Bitmark SDK, a collection of libraries for different programming languages and mobile platforms.
+In addition to providing language-specific bindings to the Bitmark APIs, the SDK also simplifies local key management for signing and encryption.

 # Getting Started